nvr-rug/src/README.md

 * All scripts are AMR-specific, meaning that they are very reliant on the gold standard AMR formatting.
 * This is **only** for pre- and post-processing, **not training and testing!** I recommend [OpenNMT](http://opennmt.net/) as a library for doing the actual experiments.
 All parameter settings can be found in the papers described below.
+* Please see all individual scripts for all parameter options and samples of the input and output.

 ## Papers ##